You've seen the commercials... “Get a website for Free. It’s easy, and you’ll have people finding you on the web in no time.”

 They also want to avoid a sales confrontation (er! presentation) at all costs.
 This is where inbound marketing comes in.
 Tools like blogging, case studies and eBooks are the drivers to the modern company website.

-If it’s been awhile, take the time today to look at your current site and honestly ask yourself, what you would think of the company if you had never seen it before?
+If it’s been awhile, take the time today to look at your current site and honestly ask yourself these questions:

 Bill is the CEO and Founder of InTouch Marketing.
 Bill drives the vision and direction of InTouch except when England's playing in a soccer tournament, because everything stops!